portworx/px-docs/cloudsnaps.md

 ```

 This command is used to restore a successful backup from cloud.
-It requires cloudsnap Id which can be used to restore and credentials for the cloud storage provider or the object storage.
+It requires the cloudsnap ID which can be used to restore and credentials for the cloud storage provider or the object storage.
 Restore happens on any node where storage can be provisioned.
-In this release restored volume will be of replication factor 1.
-This volume can be updated to different repl factors using volume ha-update command.
+In this release restored volume will have a replication factor of 1.
+This volume can be updated to different replication factors using `pxctl volume ha-update` command.

 The command usage is as follows.
 ```